-Whether it’s layering dry ingredients for a pancake mix or a batch of cookies (Check out links to 95 foodie gift in a jar ideas here), filling a jar with trailmix (like my Blizzard Bites) or flipping things upside down and using the jars to deliver a cupcake or muffin, gifts in a jar are perfect for holiday gifts, parties, baby showers and more!
+Whether it’s layering dry ingredients for a pancake mix or a batch of cookies, filling a jar with trailmix (like my Blizzard Bites) or flipping things upside down and using the jars to deliver a cupcake or muffin, gifts in a jar are perfect for holiday gifts, parties, baby showers and more!

 Store Your Leftovers

 Mason jars are great for storing things like soup, sauces, broth, salsa, nut butters, etc in the fridge!